 Lady (Charlotte) Eleanor Butler, elder of the two Ladies of Llangollen, was born at Cambrai, the youngest daughter of Walter Butler of Garryricken and his wife, Eleanor.
+Her family, whose seat was Kilkenny Castle, considered her an over-educated bookworm.
+She was educated in a convent in France and so spoke French.
 Apparently of too ‘satirical’ and ‘masculine’ a cast of mind to make the advantageous marriage that might help restore the Butler family fortunes, Lady Eleanor seemed doomed to a life of narrow solitude when, in 1769, and aged almost thirty, she met Sarah Ponsonby.

 On the night of 30 March 1778, disguised as men and armed with pistols, Ponsonby and Butler fled their homes and made for Waterford, Ireland and the boat for England.
 Their families caught up with them two miles from the port, and they were ignominiously brought back as prisoners.
 Not daunted, both ladies successfully escaped Ireland shortly thereafter.